kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

   - You should use this API service: `https://www.fourtonfish.com/hellosalut/hello/`
   - The language code will be the value entered in the tag `INPUT#language_code` (ex: `es`, `fr`, `en` etc.)
   - The translation must be fetched when the user clicks on `INPUT#btn_translate`
   - The translation of “Hello” must be displayed in the HTML tag `DIV#hello`
   - You can’t use `document.querySelector` to select the HTML tag
   - You must use the JQuery API
+  - You script must work when imported from the `<head>` tag

+### 13. And press ENTER

+- Write a JavaScript script that fetches and prints how to say “Hello” depending on the language
+  - You should use this API service: `https://www.fourtonfish.com/hellosalut/hello/`
+  - The language code will be the value entered in the tag `INPUT#language_code` (ex: `es`, `fr`, `en` etc.)
+  - The translation must be fetched when the user clicks on `INPUT#btn_translate` OR presses `ENTER` when the focus is on `INPUT#language_code`
+  - The translation of “Hello” must be displayed in the HTML tag `DIV#hello`
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API